radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Despite the above discussion, RADIUS/TLS servers SHOULD still perform duplicate detection on received packets, as described in {{RFC5080, Section 2.2.2}}.
 This detection can prevent duplicate processing of packets from non-conforming clients.

-RADIUS packets SHOULD NOT be retransmitted to the same destination IP and numerical port, but over a different transport protocol.
+RADIUS packets SHOULD NOT be retransmitted to the same destination IP address and numerical port, but over a different transport protocol.
 There is no guarantee in RADIUS that the two ports are in any way related.
 This requirement does not, however, forbid the practice of putting multiple servers into a failover or load-balancing pool.
 In that situation, RADIUS requests MAY be retransmitted to another server that is known to be part of the same pool.

 ## TCP Applications Are Not UDP Applications

-Implementors should be aware that programming a robust TCP-based application can be very different from programming a robust UDP-based application.
+Implementers should be aware that programming a robust TCP-based application can be very different from programming a robust UDP-based application.

 Additionally, differences in the transport like Head of Line (HoL) blocking should be considered.